-Prerequisite: Kinesiology 217 or 217-1 Lecture: 0.5 hour; Activity: 1.5 hours
+Prerequisite: Kinesiology 217 or 217-1

 This course instructs the student in self-defense and personal safety skills for men and women against deadly dangerous and other physical attacks at a beginning karate and martial arts skills level.
 The course includes discussion of safe defense and protection strategies and the promotion of mental and physical well-being.